 In May 2018 I spent the day at the Wisley golf course with Francesco Molinari and coach Dr. Dave Alred.
 Unknown to any of us at the time (although Dave may challenge this), five days later Francesco would win the BMW PGA Championship at Wentworth, one of the most important tournaments on golf’s European tour.
-Best known for his work in rugby with Jonny Wilkinson and Jonny Sexton, after Luke Donald and Padraig Harrison, Francesco is the third golfer Dave has worked with.
+Best known for his work in rugby with Jonny Wilkinson and Jonny Sexton, after Luke Donald and Padraig Harrington, Francesco is the third golfer Dave has worked with.
 It’s fascinating to see them work and easy to see that they have forged a special bond together.

 Still encased in a surgical boot following an ill-considered football match, I have the added pleasure and luxury of being chauffeured around the course by Francesco.
 It affords the opportunity to chat through his relationship with Dave and the impact it has had on him, as a player and a person.
 I ask him what’s changed about his approach to the game,